UnearthedArcana/B_Spells/README.md

 While this spell is in effect, the caster's body is helpless, as <PRO_HESHE> is helpless, and blind.

 _If Cantrips and Orisons is installed, Eyes of the Dead becomes and Orison with no changes._

+## Divine Spells: Druid Only

+## Level 1

+**Animal Eyes**
+(Divination)

+Level: 1
+Sphere: Animal
+Range: Touch
+Duration: 1 Turn
+Casting Time: 6
+Area of Effect: The caster

+When the caster completes this spell and touches an allied animal, <PRO_HESHE> gains the ability to see through that animal's eyes allowing <PRO_HIMHER> to see everything that that animal sees.
+Additionally, <PRO_HESHE> has greater influence over the creature, urging it to be more aggressive in its attacks, granting it a +1 critical threat rolls.

+While this spell is in effect, the caster's body is helpless, as <PRO_HESHE> is helpless, and blind.

+_If Cantrips and Orisons is installed, EAnimal Eyes becomes and Orison with no changes._